 Determine your bargaining amount based on your market study and any other factors.

-Create a range to demonstrate to companies that you're prepared to negotiate and explore choices.
-Consider incorporating this if you're willing to accept additional advantages in lieu of a wage, such as time off or stock options.
+Create a range to show companies that you're prepared to negotiate and explore choices.
+Consider incorporating this if you're willing to accept additional advantages, such as time off or stock options, instead of a wage.

 Create a Formal Introduction

 Add a meaningful subject line to your email before you start composing it.
-This allows your receiver to quickly see what's inside the email.
+This allows your receiver to see what's inside the email quickly.

 Begin the email by sending a professional salutation to the recipient, such as "Dear."
 Then, in a quick opening paragraph, thank the person for the employment offer or chance.